Personalized Spiking Neural Networks with Ferroelectric Synapses for EEG Signal Processing: Results and Discussion

 \subsection{On-device learning}

 We trained the network from an untrained initialization using the threshold-based update triggering scheme, where the weight updates were computed using the fitted device model.
 The results for three different values of the update threshold (\(\epsilon\)) are shown in \autoref{fig:online_learning}(a).
 In this experiment, the asymmetry factor was fixed to $\varepsilon_{asym} = 1$ to isolate the effect of the relative threshold $\varepsilon$.
+The threshold values of 2.5\%, 5\%, and 7.5\% were chosen to lie in the same range as the experimentally observed programming granularity of the ferroelectric device.
+From the fitted device-update characteristics (see \autoref{fig:model}a), the programming increments span from below 1\% up to approximately 10\% for LTP and 15\% for LTD depending on the conductance state, while the mean update magnitudes are around 4\% for LTP and 5\% for LTD. The selected thresholds therefore probe a practically relevant regime in which the triggering condition is comparable to the typical device programming step size.
 A higher threshold corresponds to a coarser effective weight granularity, leading to less frequent device updates and slower convergence during training.
 Increasing the update threshold reduces the cumulative number of synaptic programming events required to reach a given classification accuracy, highlighting a trade-off between learning accuracy, convergence speed, and programming activity.
 As shown in \autoref{fig:online_learning}(b) and (c), higher thresholds reach similar accuracy with fewer weight updates but require more learning iterations, resulting in lower programming energy and improved device lifetime.
 The test accuracies after training are $79.52\% \pm 3.15\%$, $79.13\% \pm 2.1\%$ and $78.91\% \pm 2\%$ for the threshold values of 2.5\%, 5\% and 7.5\%, respectively.